programmerahul/SnakeGame/README.md

 This is a snake game using pygame.

 To run:
+----->Download zip or use git clone "url"
 ----->Go to output folder:
 ----->Double click "main.exe"

-If you have Python installed:
+If you have Python installed you can run this way also:
 ----->In terminal:
 ----->Navigate to SnakeGame folder and write:
 ----->python main.py